adityaparab04/GoLang-course/Cards/readme.md

     -   Files in the same package can freely call functions defined in other files.

 -   `slice` is similar to array but array has fixed size slice is flexible

     -   slice can have only one type of value

+-   While the code is technically valid and will compile, we don't ever reference a receiver value as 'this' or 'self'